Hypnotherapy for Driving & Passenger Anxiety

 Vision or hearing issues.

-Memories of a parent or family member who didn't drive when you were young.
+Memories of a parent or family member who didn't drive, or drove badly, when you were young.

 That list isn't complete it's just the tip of the iceberg from what clients have told me and recovered from.